Dejanor/docker-compose-for-laravel-app---apache2-mysql-github-actions-pipeline/README.md

 # docker-laravel-app
-Dockerfile to build laravel app and docker compose file to define, create and manage services.
+Dockerfile to build laravel app and docker-compose file to define, create and manage services.

 ### Dockerfile
 - Built on ubuntu image.
 - Installs apache2 and other dependencies.
-- Copies source file for laravel app onto image.
+- Copies source files for laravel app onto image.
 - Installs laravel.
 - Sets up apache2.
 - Starts apache2.